AanchalSati/ANPR_ATCC_Smart_Traffic_Management/README.md

 - 🎥 **Visualization capabilities**

 ### 🎬 Results
-You can find the result video at output_video
+You can find the result video at output_video/ directory

 ## 🚀 Workflow
 1. 🏎️ **Execute `main.py`**